 The Steemit blockchain actually has three different cryptocurrencies on its blockchain!

-Let’s try to understand the function of each one of them.
+Let me explain the function of each one of them.

 Steem coin is a fundamental cryptocurrency of the Steemit network, and the other two cryptocurrencies (Steem Dollars and Steem Power) are dependent on it.

 Since Steem was released in 2016, the supply of Steem has automatically increased by 100% each year.
 This is what it’ll continue to do indefinitely.